knewplay/book-programming-essential/toolset/tools.md

 Different code editors cater to different needs and are popular in different fields.
 Let's look at some of the popular ones.

 #### **Command-line editors**
-It all started in the 1970s before the mouse became mainstream with the Apple Macintosh in 1984.
-During this time, programmers primarily relied on keyboard-based text editors.
-Among the most notable of these were vi, developed in 1976, and emacs, which came about in the same year.
-A little later on, vim (Vi IMproved) was introduced in 1991 as an enhanced version of vi, bringing along more features and capabilities.
-These editors were built for efficiency, allowing users to navigate and edit files directly from the command line using keyboard shortcuts.

 In the modern era, there's still a dedicated group of programmers who swear by these tools (notably Vim, Neovim, Nano and Emacs) for their unmatched speed and flexibility.
 These editors exist solely within the terminal.
 They don't have flashy visuals; they're all about straightforward coding.
 However, there's a caveat: mastering them can be a challenge.
 A steep learning curve is associated with memorizing various keyboard shortcuts, but once surmounted, many find the efficiency gains invaluable.

 <!-- [Illustration of vim editor https://linuxnatives.net/wp-content/uploads/2020/09/xcustom-edit.png.pagespeed.ic.cragFp1Ilr.webp] -->